KeilChris/Solution_Templates/Docs/Overview.md

-# Blinky template pack
+# Blinky reference application pack

-This CMSIS-Pack contains CMSIS solution templates that can be used to verify tools and hardware setup.
-The templates
+This CMSIS-Pack contains CMSIS solution-based reference applications that can be used to verify tools and hardware setup.
+The reference applications are:
-are:

 - [Blinky (Button/LED)](../examples/Blinky_ButtonLED/Blinky.csolution.yml), a blinky example for development boards with an LED and a user button.